 HANDY HINT: I always put the rusty nails that I don’t want into an old plastic bottle to discard as I would hate for someone to stand on one!!

 Then using your paint brush give the entire piece 2 coats of milk coloured chalk paint, leaving to dry in between coats.
 Once dry sand back to give a nice distress look.

 HANDY HINT: Don’t distress to heavily as you will go back after the lettering has been applied and sand again.

 Then transfer the lettering onto the wood using your graphic paper and stylus.

-HANDY HINT: Make sure you trace around all of the thicker lettering as this makes it easier to block in with your round brush and stay in the lines.
+HANDY HINT: Make sure you trace around all of the thicker letters because this makes it easier to block in with your round brush and stay in the lines.

 Using your round brush and Americana Lamp Black Paint block in your lettering and allow to dry.

-HANDY HINT: HANDY TIP: you want the paint to be a watery consistency but not to much otherwise it will bleed.
+HANDY HINT: HANDY TIP: you want the paint to be a watery consistency but not too much otherwise it will bleed.
 Practice on a piece of scrap wood.

 Once dry, using your sanding block distress for desired effect and wax to seal.

-You can using any type of wording or even your favorite phrase!
+You can use any type of wording or even your favourite phrase.
 The possibilities are endless!